Testing

 tier3.rs -> tier3_e2e/ -- Real LLM agent testsThree tiers

 Tier 1: Protocol tests exercise every mode through scripted gRPC calls.
-These tests cover the full protocol surface: Initialize negotiation, happy-path flows for all five standard modes plus multi-round, signals, deduplication, version binding, cancellation authorization, session lifecycle, StreamSession including RFC-MACP-0006-A1 passive subscribe (test_passive_subscribe.rs -- history replay with after_sequence offsets, unknown-session and non-participant rejection, late-joiner replay-then-live delivery), mode registry operations, JWT bearer auth, and discovery RPCs.
-They run in under a second with no external dependencies.
+These tests cover the full protocol surface: Initialize negotiation, happy-path flows for all five standard modes plus multi-round (consolidated in test_mode_happy_paths.rs), signals, deduplication, version binding, cancellation authorization, session suspend/resume, session lifecycle, StreamSession including RFC-MACP-0006-A1 passive subscribe (test_passive_subscribe.rs -- history replay with after_sequence offsets, unknown-session and non-participant rejection, late-joiner replay-then-live delivery), mode registry operations including PromoteMode and the WatchModeRegistry/WatchPolicies/WatchRoots observation streams, JWT bearer auth, TLS transport (self-signed round-trip plus a no-plaintext-fallback check), persistence and restart-replay against a real data directory, payload-size and per-sender rate limits, true concurrent senders racing into one session, and discovery RPCs.
+Most tests share one dev-mode server; tests that need special server configuration (TLS, limits, persistence, promotion) spawn their own on dynamic ports.
+They run in a few seconds with no external dependencies.

 Tier 2: Rig agent tools (5 tests) validate the MACP operations implemented as Rig Tool trait objects.
 These are called through ToolSet::call(), the same interface an LLM agent would use.
 They cover all five standard modes and verify that the tool abstraction correctly maps to gRPC operations.